sr39/gizmo-debug/README.md

 This is a development branch of phopkins/GIZMO.
 It is dedicated to implementing a working radiative transfer module, based off of the Petkova & Springel (2009) OTVET implementation initially made for Gadget-3.

+For the methods paper used, see http://arxiv.org/pdf/0812.1801v2.pdf

+It is based on the OTVET method by Gnedin & Abel (2001): http://arxiv.org/pdf/astro-ph/0106278.pdf

+This method is currently being tested using the Cosmological Radiative Transfer Comparison Project, which can be found at http://www.phys.susx.ac.uk/~cs390/RT_comparison_project/index.html

+In addition, several RT tests that use the same method, as well as applications, can be found in Sales et al. (2014): http://arxiv.org/pdf/1310.7572.pdf

 -----------------------------